sillkongen/sillkongen.github.com/_posts/2014-01-14-Arch_Linux_installation_with_ZFS.md

 Get a hostname

-If you want a custom hostname for your system, run the following command and choose your desired name instead of muktware
+If you want a custom hostname for your system, run the following command and choose your desired name instead of skywalkerranch

-	# echo muktware > /etc/hostname
+	# echo skywalkerranch > /etc/hostname

 Step #9 Configure repositories